 By 2025, 50% of organizations will be using MDR services (this is up from less than 5% in 2019).3

 Concerned about your organization’s ability to respond to a potentially serious incident?
-If so, the Sophos Managed Threat Response (MTR) service is an option worth considering.
+If so, the Sophos Managed Detection and Response (MDR) service is an option worth considering.

-Sophos MTR provides 24/7 threat hunting, detection, and response capabilities delivered by an expert team as a fully-managed service.
-Going beyond simply notifying you of attacks or suspicious behaviors, the Sophos MTR team takes targeted actions on your behalf to neutralize even the most sophisticated and complex threats.
-If an incident does occur, the MTR team will initiate actions to remotely disrupt, contain, and neutralize the threat.
+Sophos MDR provides 24/7 threat hunting, detection, and response capabilities delivered by an expert team as a fully-managed service.
+Going beyond simply notifying you of attacks or suspicious behaviors, the Sophos MDR team takes targeted actions on your behalf to neutralize even the most sophisticated and complex threats.
+If an incident does occur, the MDR team will initiate actions to remotely disrupt, contain, and neutralize the threat.
 The team of security operations experts also provide actionable advice for addressing the root causes of recurring incidents.

 Sophos Rapid Response service